Backdating of the disabled child addition and carer element of Universal Credit

 When should the Universal Credit office backdate extra payments to?

-This depends when your child’s disability benefit was awarded.
+This depends on when your child’s disability benefit was awarded or increased, and when it was paid from.

-Disability benefit awarded or increased before you claimed Universal Credit
+Disability benefit awarded and in payment before you claimed Universal Credit

-However, you will need individual advice about this, so call our free helpline or speak to a local advice service. .
 If you were receiving a legacy benefit, such as Child Tax Credit, before moving onto Universal Credit, you should also seek individual advice about asking for backdating payments for your disabled child from the office that previously paid you that legacy benefit.
+Tax credits are only likely to pay you arrears if you tell them about your child’s disability award within one month of the date of the disability award letter.

-Disability benefit awarded or increased after you moved onto Universal Credit
+Disability benefit awarded or increased and paid from a date after you moved onto Universal Credit

 The law makes clear that the Universal Credit service should backdate the child disability addition to a date slightly before the award of the child’s disability benefit.
 This applies regardless of the reason there was a delay telling them about your child’s disability benefit.